-Gas Colic - Common, but Preventable
+Gas Colic — Common, but Preventable

 Look into possible ways to increase outdoor grazing time.
 You may need to consider changing barns.
 Or perhaps your facility offers limited pasture turnout.
 Also consider using slow feeder systems in a stall at night so there is hay left over in the morning.
 In other words, the most significant change you should strive toward is how to make hay available 24 hours a day.[ix]

 Every little improvement makes a difference, for your horse and for other horse owners boarding at the same location.
-You might just become a trailblazer!
+You might just become a trailblazer.

 Take control of your horse’s environment and feeding, by focusing on Nature’s rules to avoid gas colic.
 Remember, your horse is a grazing animal, requiring a steady flow of forage at all times.
 Feed him, simply, like a horse!

 Juliet M. Getty, Ph.D. is an independent equine nutritionist with a wide U.S. and international following.
 Her research-based approach optimizes equine health by aligning physiology and instincts with correct feeding and nutrition practices.
-Dr. Getty’s goal is to empower the horseperson with the confidence and knowledge to provide the best nutrition for his or her horse’s needs.
+Getty’s goal is to empower the horseperson with the confidence and knowledge to provide the best nutrition for his or her horse’s needs.

-Tags: horse health, colic, gas colic, equine health
+Tags: horse health, Slow feeders, feeding, your horse's health, Feeding forage, Proper feeding, colic, gas colic, equine health, Juliet Getty